chrishart0/Containerized-Wordpress-in-the-Cloud/README.md

 * All infra deployments are automated with IaC tools for your convenience
 * CloudFront caching of uploaded files for quicker load times and less resource consumption
 * Automated testing upon new container builds or infra changes
+* Optional Aurora or MySql for cost savings vs HA